Class Time Modification and Absence Policy

 Modifications to the Scheduled Seat Time or Class Cancellations

 Any anticipated absence from class (for example, to attend a conference) must have prior Dean's approval.
 Please complete the Request to be Absent from Class form, and submit it to your Associate Dean's assistant at least two weeks prior to the absence.
 The form asks you to provide a rationale for your absence, and a plan to either provide a substitute instructor or otherwise make the class up.
 For replacement assignments, there should be an instructional component, which can include an alternative meeting or conference with students, instructor moderated online discussion (or pre-recorded video lecture, if appropriate), a tour or field visit guided by an appropriate instructor, or other discipline appropriate activities.
 Faculty should avoid substituting instructional time with additional assignments that may already be a part of the course expectations, or are otherwise additional "homework."
 Make sure to also include the signature of your department chair or program director.
-Anticipated absences should not result in class cancellations except under extreme circumstances.
+Anticipated absences should never result in class cancellations except under extreme circumstances.
 Please note that requiring your program assistant to proctor any kind of class activity as a substitute for you is not a viable option, as such duties are not in the OPE job description and thus cannot be allowed.
 The same is true for non-USF personnel, who may not proctor class activity without prior approval from the Dean.